waxtell/VBAssert/README.md

 # VBAssert
-Simple VB assert "library" - helpful for validating your VB functions
+Simple VB fluent assert "library" - helpful for validating your VB functions

+Please see Assert_asserts.vbs for usage exmamples.